softsys4ai/care/README.md

   <img src= "https://user-images.githubusercontent.com/73362969/209478776-9d4e4f94-c525-4002-9ae0-4b1245266ca5.gif"/>
 </p>

+## Experiments
+- Root-cause Verification Experiment: We first train the causal model using the observational data, and compute the ranks of the causal paths (the path’s ranks are provided in the `./care/result/rank_path.csv` file).
+We conduct 50 trials for each rank and recorded the energy, mission success, and evaluation metrics both in Husky simulator and physical robot.
+We provide the result of the trails in the `./care/result/exp` directory.
+To reproduce the results, we provide several functions in the `care_rootcause_viz.py` script.
+- ransferability Experiment: We reuse the causal model constructed from the Husky simulator to determine the root-cause of the functional faults in the Turtlebot-3 physical robot.
+The list of root causes for different ranks are printed in the terminal along with the accuracy, precision, and recall.
+To reproduce the results, we provide the `care_transferibility_viz.py` script that produces the RMSE plot in the `./care/fig directory`.

 ## Customization
-CARE can be applied to a different robotic system, given the observational data as `pandas.Dataframe`.
+CARE can be applied to a different robotic system, given the observational data as a `pandas.Dataframe`.

 Example: Update the `run_care_training.py` as follows,